TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- simply query the  right before the physics step (after applying the crosshair's direction to player rotation)

 - Leaderboards shown in the main menu
-- "Host a server" button right in the arena builder
+- "Host a server" button right in the arena editor

 - Look for some filesystem implementation for imgui
 	- We'll also replace the system viewers?
 At least some of them?